 How does one apply?

 To apply for the German House, visit the Housing website.
 This is where you can submit the short essay responses and list German in Shea House as a preference for next year.
 For details on the application process, please contact the resident language advisor or the German department.
-The deadline for applications to the German House is November 5th.
+The deadline for applications to the German House for academic year 2020-21 is November 4th.

 For more information, see the German House website.